Michael Laudrup: Lazio

+Juventus

 Laudrup returned to Juventus in summer 1985 to replace Zbigniew Boniek, playing alongside Michel Platini.
 In his first year at the club, he won the 1985–86 Serie A as well as the Intercontinental Cup trophy, scoring the equalising goal in the final of the latter tournament, although he later missed a penalty in the resulting shoot-out; he was once again named Danish Player of the Year in 1985.
 However, the following season was not a success for Laudrup, who suffered multiple injuries.
 When Platini retired in 1987, Laudrup was expected to lead the team in his place, playing alongside newly bought Welsh forward Ian Rush.
 But Laudrup failed to live up to Platini's standards and did not score any goals, despite playing all 30 matches of the 1987–88 season.